Image courtesy: Dubai Police

 Among those killed, 12 were Indian nationals, two were Pakistanis, one was an Omani national and one was an Irish national.
 Thirteen people were also injured.

-If found guilty, the driver could face imprisonment for up to seven years, a fine, as well be obliged to pay Dhs3.4m in blood money.
+If found guilty, the driver could face imprisonment for up to seven years, a fine, as well be obliged to pay Dhs3.4m in blood money, the prosecution said.